 The Harman Kardon SB 16 is almost a purist's sound bar; it is massive, elegant and delivers richer, wider and louder audio than most of its competitors.
 However, its features are sparse to the point where it doesn't even have a remote control.

 The audio sings, whispers and booms.
-Several major reviewers sing the praises of the Harman Kardon SB 16's audio; it's clean and accurate, with a powerful yet balanced low-end and the ability to hit high volumes without distorting or compressing.
-The sound stage is fairly wide, as well, though it still can't come anywhere near the effect put out by a true 5.1-channel solution.
-As such, one source says the "room ambiance [is] lacking."
+Several major reviewers sing the praises of the Harman Kardon SB 16's audio; it's clean and accurate, with a powerful yet balanced low end and the ability to hit high volumes without distorting or compressing.
+The soundstage is fairly wide, as well, though it still can't come anywhere near the effect put out by a true 5.1-channel surround-sound system.
+As such, one reviewer says the "room ambiance [is] lacking."
 There are also reports of interference between the wireless subwoofer and 2.4 GHz Wi-Fi home networks.

 Big, yet beautiful.
 The Harman Kardon SB 16 is larger than many sound bars, and that carries over to its wireless subwoofer as well, which has what CNET calls "a giant footprint."
 The sound bar lacks an LED display, which makes it difficult to keep track of volume levels, but reviewers appreciate its dark aesthetic.
 Connectivity-wise, there are a set of stereo analog jacks and singular coaxial and optical digital ports.
 Setup is fairly easy.